- 1. Transfer Tips+

 Available in any iPhone running iOS 9.2 or above, Mail Drop is a feature that uses iCloud storage of your Apple ID, and automatically comes into play when you attempt to use the Mail app on your phone to send a file as an email attachment, but the size of the file exceeds the limit supported by your email service provider.
 For example, if you have configured your Gmail account with the Mail app on your iPhone, and the file that you want to send is larger than 25 MB (25 MB is the maximum file size that Gmail allows its users to send via mail as an attachment), the app prompts you to use Mail Drop instead.

-With Mail Drop iPhone can easily send the files that are as big as up to 5GB in size.
-When these files are sent via Mail Drop, they remain available for the target recipients for next 30 days, after which they are automatically removed from the server.
+With Mail Drop on the iPhone can easily send the files that are as big as up to 5GB in size.
+When these files are sent via Mail Drop, they remain available for the target recipients for the next 30 days, after which they are automatically removed from the server.

 Step 1: Launch the Mail App and Compose a New Mail.